Andy-Li308/ros-task-Andy-Li/README.md

 - docker -- Where the Dockerfile lives.
 - scripts -- Where necessary external scripts live.
 - workspace -- Where all the packages live.
+- plots -- Where the generated simulation data plots are stored.
 ```

 ### Build the simulator